kizniche/Mycodo/README.md

 * Temperature, humidity, and relay state logging
 * Temperature and humidity regulation with software PID controllers
 * Automatic and manual operation of 8 different 120-volt AC devices
+* TempFS to reduce writes to and extend the life of the SD card
+* Lock files to prevent more than one instance from writing to files at the same time
 * Web Interface
-  * View historical temperature and humidity data
+  * View historical temperature and humidity data as text and graphs
-  * Generate custom graphs of current and past data, with presets for common time periods
+  * Generate custom graphs of current and past data, or use presets of pre-defined time periods
   * Acquire images or stream live video (Raspberry Pi Camera Module)
   * Change modes of operation
-    * Assign a common name and GPIO pin to each of the 8 relays
+    * For each of the 8 relays: assign name, GPIO pin, and which state triggers the relay on (High/Low)
+    * Select DHT sensor being used and pin (current options are DHT11, DHT22, and AM2302)
+    * Set desired temperature/humidity as well as respective P, I, and D variables of the PID controllers
     * Switch from PID control (automatic) to manual operation (turn Off, turn On, On for [x] seconds)
-    * Set desired temperature/humidity as well as respective P, I, and D variables of the PID controllers
   * Login Authentication (written by php-login.net)
     * Using official PHP password hashing functions and the most modern password hashing/salting web standards
     * Optional "remember me" cookie to keep session authenticated